Alcohol and pregnancy

 There are hundreds of leaflets, books, magazines and websites all about what to do and not to do for the next nine months of your life.
 Sometimes it’s hard to know where to go for trustworthy advice.
 This is especially true when it comes to knowing how much you can drink when you’re pregnant.

-1. The government issues official guidance on drinking while you’re pregnant
+1. There is official government guidance on drinking while you’re pregnant

 The Department of Health recommends that pregnant women, or women trying for a baby, should avoid alcohol altogether.